ripreal/V8LogScanner/README.md

-## V8 Log Scanner
+### V8 Log Scanner
 [![Build Status](https://travis-ci.org/ripreal/V8LogScanner.svg?branch=master)](https://travis-ci.org/ripreal/V8LogScanner)

-## Running
+### Running built-in console application

 If you want to run the V8 Log Scanner as console application on your local machine download a executable .jar library located in [project repository](https://github.com/ripreal/V8LogScanner/tree/master/repo/org/v8LogScanner/v8LogScanner/1.0).

-## Development
+### Using in own projects

-For development and testing purposes you need Eclipse STS IDE, Java SE 1.8  and Maven building system.
+For development purposes you need the Java SE 1.8  and the Maven building system.
 See notes below on how to deploy the project.

-### Maven
+## Maven

 It's possible to gets V8LogScanner integrated with your java project on Maven.
 Put the xml text listened below into \<dependencies\> and \<repositories\> sections whitin your pom.xml file.